Aaron Mooy: 2018–2021: World Cup and pandemic

 On 16 June 2018, Mooy made his World Cup debut at Kazan Arena, starting in the opening match against France.
 He was involved in the lead-up to Australia's penalty goal, which resulted from a free kick being handled by French defender Samuel Umtiti.
 Mooy's presence in midfield was instrumental in limiting the opposition's scoring opportunities and creating key chances in the attacking front as his side lost 2–1 at full-time.
 Unfortunately, due to their lack of attacking presence, Australia fell bottom of the group, only able to score their goals from the penalty spot following a 1–1 draw against Denmark and a 2–0 defeat to Peru.

 Following the tournament, Mooy would miss the entirety of the Asian Cup campaign in January 2019 due to a torn medial collateral ligament in his right knee which was expected to keep him out for three months.
 Despite this, he was added into the final squad for the tournament under newly appointed manager Graham Arnold.
 Mooy made his international return on 10 September, scoring a brace in a 3–0 win over Kuwait in Australia's first match of the 2022 World Cup qualifier.
 In the following matches, Mooy gathered three assists, helping his side triumph over Nepal and Chinese Taipei to continue their perfect start.
-However, after 18-months of no international football due to COVID-19, Mooy made his return with Australia in August 2021 after being added to the 27-man squad set to play in the remaining group matches and third round fixtures.
+After 18-months of no international football due to COVID-19, Mooy made his return with Australia in August 2021 after being added to the 27-man squad set to play in the remaining group matches and third round fixtures.
 He made his eventual return as a substitute on 2 September in a 3–0 victory over China.

 For the remaining matches, Mooy was delegated onto the bench, only to come on to keep possession for his side when in a winning lead.
 He made his first start, since returning from COVID, for Australia on 12 October in a 2–0 loss to Japan at Saitama Stadium.
 After his side's loss, Mooy was recalled back to his club, Shanghai, to return into quarantine due to the Chinese Government's rules and regulations in the pandemic which interfered with his playing time at international level.
 As a result, he missed the crucial qualifier matches against Saudi Arabia and China.